 Cornell faculty and staff are always thinking of ways to create, enhance or participate in community-engaged initiatives, but they might not have the funds to get their ideas off the ground.
-Engaged Opportunity Grants are designed to help by supporting big and small projects from across the university.
+Engaged Opportunity Grants are designed to help by supporting large and small projects from across the university.

-Check out the list below, or read about previous grantees to see the range of possibilities.
+Read about previous grantees to see the range of possibilities.

-These grants are intended to support:
+These grants are intended to support off-campus:

 - projects where students can participate in leadership education, community engagement and/or critical reflection

-Conference travel to present engaged scholarship:
+Conference travel to present engaged scholarship

 - co-sponsorship and documentation of community-engaged events